-Here’s a quote from Don Hutchison of West Ham United and Scotland made 5th December, 2002:
+Here’s a quote from Don Hutchison of West Ham United and Scotland made 5th December, 2002 about the need for recovery:

 We didn't perform well in the 1-1 draw, and subsequently we had to do a running session the next day.
 Unfortunately our muscles were still tight from the night before and four players went down with muscle injuries, which is a disaster considering our current injury problems.

-Even fit, professional soccer players, need rest and recovery after matches and training sessions.
+Even fit, professional soccer players, need rest and recovery after matches and soccer training sessions.
 Ignoring strains, tiredness and stiffness can lead to overtraining and injuries.
+Even Lionel Messi, who hates to miss games or practices, knows he has to take care of his body and rest on off days.

 If you have any injury or if for any reason, training causes discomfort then do not do a recovery session or any exercise that aggravates the injury.
 Contact a physio or doctor for advice if you are concerned about an injury.